linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 9/Week 9-Information Risks and (International) Accounting Differences, Platform Businesses.md

  ![500](f8bf5429c361fe9ed1663f3c37a9a0c1.png)

 ## IFRS ADOPTION WORLDWIDE
-- - [[Lecture Notes on International Finance|International Financial]] Reporting Standards (IFRS) has become the de‐facto global reporting language
+- - [International Financial](../../../International%20Finance/Lecture%20Notes%20on%20International%20Finance.md) Reporting Standards (IFRS) has become the de‐facto global reporting language
 	- Has eliminated many accounting differences
  - US GAAP and IFRS are the key differences to worry about
 	- Key differences between IFRS and US GAAP are likely to persist for the foreseeable future